Frequently Asked Questions

 First, go to our “Adoption Application Form” and fill it out.
 We usually have a 24-hour processing time for applications.
 Then, we will call you for a short, informative interview.
 Next, once your application is approved, you will be connected to the cat’s foster home to make arrangements to see the cat.

 We are a foster-based program and do not have one central facility.
 Cats are kept in foster homes for evaluation.
-The majority of our foster homes are in Kenosha, Wisconsin.
-Other locations include in northern Illinois, Burlington, Racine, Oshkosh, Milwaukee, and Madison.
+The majority of our foster homes are in Wisconsin, Illinois, Indiana, Iowa and Michigan.
+Locations in Wisconsin include in Kenosha, Green Bay, Oshkosh, Milwaukee, Manitowoc, Madison and Janesville.
+Locations in Illinois include Chicago, Gurnee, Rockford and Peoria.
 Visitations are by appointment only and an approved application must be on file.

 Unfortunately, no. We cannot notify people individually when specific cats come in.
-Please, keep a close eye on our “Available for Adoption” page.
+Please, keep a close eye on our “Available Cats” page.

 We are connected with shelters all over the Midwest and we also receive many owner surrenders.
-We usually have a waiting list of 30 cats needing to come in come to our rescue at any given time.
+We also partner with rescues in the Middle East (Qatar, Kuwait and Egypt) where purebred cats are frequently dumped on the street.
+We usually have a waiting list of 30 cats needing to come in to our rescue at any given time.
 For more information visit the “About Us” page.

 Absolutely not, in fact, about 80% of the cats we get into this rescue have no health problems whatsoever.
 Usually, the have suffered from a history of neglect and sometimes abuse.
 These are cats that, with a little TLC, will adjust and thrive in caring homes.